Veganuary is almost upon us. Here’s 10 tips for anyone giving veganism a try.

 - Is it vegan is a mobile tool for anyone interested in eliminating animal products from their diet.
 Scan a food / beverage bar code with your phone and the app answers the question, Is it vegan?

 - Vegan Passport – languages open doors.
 Simple is genius.
-This app is a must
+This app is a great for people who travel

-- Barnivore – fish, cow or pig extract and other non-vegan ingredients are widely used as manufacturing aids for alcoholic drinks.
+- Barnivore – There’s plenty stuff out there on the harmful effects of booze.
+Like it or not though booze is a massive industry with billions of people in the customer base.
+Fish, cow or pig extract and other non-vegan ingredients are widely used as manufacturing aids for alcoholic drinks.
 This sounds odd at first but remember this; we live in a world where most people consider eating animal corpses is normal.
 Barnivore is a booze directory website to help vegan boozers avoid pitfalls.
 It also has links to apps that run on top of it

 There’s also other apps such Animal Free, Cruelty-Free, Choose Cruelty Free etc.